RigsOfRods/docs.rigsofrods.org/source/gameplay/common-issues.md

 ### Fix #2: Enable classic materials

 !!! note
-	As of version 2022.12, the "classic materials" are enabled by default with the option removed.
+	As of version 2022.12, the "classic materials" option isn't available as it is now enabled by default.

 In versions 2020.01 to 2022.04, an option to enable classic (0.38-era) material shaders is available.
 This can be found under Settings -> Graphics -> Classic material shaders.